KartikThakkar1/Harry-Potter-and-the-Next-Word/README.md

 - The model was compiled to optimize  the ``categorical_crossentropy`` loss using the ``Adam`` optimizer.
-- Training was done on GPU for 100 epochs.
-Training duration was ~ 8 minutes.
+- Training was done on GPU for 100 epochs first and then for 150 epochs where a percentage decrease in training loss was ~32% and percentage increase in training accuracy was ~15%.
+- Training duration was ~ 8 minutes.

 ## Testing for new data: